 We will periodically provide our clients with information and updates on LIBOR as the cessation dates approach.
 For any questions, please reach out to the authors below or your regular Thompson Coburn contact.

-Ruthanne Hammett and David Rubin are partners in Thompson Coburn’s Banking and Commercial Finance practice representing banks, other financial institutions and corporate borrowers in a wide variety of major commercial finance transactions.
+Ruthanne Hammett is a partner in Thompson Coburn’s Banking and Commercial Finance practice representing banks, other financial institutions and corporate borrowers in a wide variety of major commercial finance transactions.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).